|Season (1 May 2019 - 30 Sept 2019)|

 Self-guided day trip to the famous composer Edvard Grieg's villa Troldhaugen.
 Here you can enjoy the daily, half-hour lunchtime concert in Troldsalen.
 In the concert hall, you can listen to Edvard Grieg’s music while enjoying the very scenery that once inspired him in his work.

 This is a self-guided tour, which means that you will be provided with an app, which guides you in the right direction and gives you information about the places you visit along the route.
+The app can be used offline.

 This bike tour will take you to the traditional “upper class area” of Bergen.
 The tour starts at Bryggen and the route is going south of Bergen – first through the city centre.
 On the way, you will visit the local castle, Gamlehaugen, where the royal family stays when they visit Bergen.
 You cannot enter the castle.
 However, there is a great outdoor area where it is nice to go swimming on hot summer days.